JCMexplains/writing-for-success-2023/textbook.md

 ### What Makes A Sentence?

 Many students have heard the saying that "a complete sentence must have a complete idea."
-In my opinion, this is a very bad way to define a sentence, because it leaves students asking the wrong question: they ask "Do I feel like somthing is missing?"
+In my opinion, this is a bad way to define a sentence, because it leaves students asking the wrong question: they ask "Do I *feel* like somthing is missing from this sentence?"
 That is a *semantic* question---a question about meaning.

 But whether something is a senetence is a *syntactic* question: a question about parts.
 A sentence needs two parts: a subject and a particular kind of verb.

-If it has them, it is a complete sentence.
+If it has those two parts, it is a complete sentence.
 This is a complete sentence:

 > It is.